Graylog2/documentation/pages/alerting/alerting-by-example.rst

 Since we use an aggregation event here, the message backlog might not be really helpful so it is left off.
-The backlog will show all messages within the time range of ``Search within the last`` and useing the ``Query`` entered.
+The backlog will show all messages within the time range of ``Search within the last`` and use the ``Query`` entered.
 If you have a good enough query this can still be helpful.
 The number input will limit the amount of messages in the backlog.

 Summary